jphall663/gai_risk_management/README.md

 -   Subsection D.3 highlights subcategories to indicate alignment with the AI RMF.

-The materials in Appendix D reference measurement approaches that should be accompanied by field testing for high risk systems or applications.
+The materials in Section D reference measurement approaches that should be accompanied by field testing for high risk systems or applications.

 ## E: Selected Risk Controls for Generative AI